macacanigra-pl/the-mnl-website/docs/user-guide/tuple.md

 ## Projection

-Projection is an operator that gets one tuple inhabitant at a specific location.
+Projection is an operator that retrieves one element from a tuple at a specific location.

 ![workspace](assets/images/tuple_projection.png){title="Tuple projection"}